false-schemers/sharpF/README.md

 [tfun.c](https://raw.githubusercontent.com/false-schemers/sharpF/master/examples/compiled/tfun.c)
 [tmain.c](https://raw.githubusercontent.com/false-schemers/sharpF/master/examples/compiled/tmain.c)

-There's no need to compile all .sf files in a single run.
-Doing it one file at a time is just as good.
+There's no need to compile all .sf files in a single run; doing it one file at a time is just as good.
 Dependent units (files) are scanned for macros during compilation of a unit, so they should be present and in a good shape.
 Dependencies are declared via `(load "foo.sf")` special form (or its syntactic shortcut `#fload "foo.sf"`),